Q1-in-Dublin/Emotion_Diray/README.md

 ### Future plans for the storage
 1. Maintain data through Json file
 2. NoSQL DB

+## Future Work plan
+- Write a diary with voice ( Need to check API)
+- Recommend comfort songs or sentences for users
+- Implement as a localStorage > expand it to bigger DB
+- Make a Sign in and Sign up feature.

 ## Development Process
 - **17th July**: Repository created.